 In light of the risks of COVID-19 to our patients, staff, and communities, providers must ensure their staff and patients are informed about the symptoms of COVID-19 and implement appropriate preventative efforts to reduce the spread of the virus within their facilities.
-Providers need to develop or update policies and procedures, as well as emergency plans, to address health issues like COVID-19 and ensure ongoing operations and appropriate delivery of services during these times.
+Providers need to continue to develop or update policies and procedures, as well as emergency plans, to address health issues like COVID-19 and ensure ongoing operations and appropriate delivery of services during these times.

-The science and knowledge related to this virus continue to evolve.
-As such, providers and particularly frontline staff must continually stay informed of the COVID-19 situation by reviewing and posting (in common areas) the resources available on the DPH COVID-19 Webpage, which includes the most recent Health Officer Order as well as information tailored for Health Care Facilities such as substance use disorder (SUD) prevention and treatment providers, Congregate Living Facilities such as residential treatment programs, and other general information.
-To ensure your staff and patients are fully informed as well, you must post educational materials on COVID-19 in all relevant threshold languages in common areas at each facility.
+The science and knowledge related to this virus continues to evolve.
+As such, providers and particularly frontline staff must continually stay informed of the COVID-19 situation by reviewing and posting (in common areas) the resources available on the DPH COVID-19 Webpage, which includes the most recent Health Officer Order as well as information tailored for Health Care

+Facilities such as substance use disorder (SUD) prevention and treatment providers, Congregate Living Facilities such as residential treatment programs, and other general information.
+To ensure your staff and patients are fully informed as well, you must post COVID-19 educational materials appropriate to your setting in all relevant threshold languages within common areas at each facility.
+LA County has developed helpful signs that are available at the Best Practices to Prevent COVID-19 Guidance for Business and Employers website.
 Additionally, steps should be taken to continue enhanced sanitation/cleaning efforts and reduce the proximity of individuals to each other, particularly in residential, inpatient, and Recovery Bridge Housing settings.